sgudenkauf/quarto-simple-rdm-tutorial/README.md

 ## How to Use
 1. Clone this repository: `gh repo clone sgudenkauf/quarto-simple-rdm-tutorial`

+   Or download from GitHub: `Code > Download ZIP`
+   (green button in the top right corner)

 2. Navigate through the folders and files, if your are interested in the [Quarto](https://quarto.org/) project.

 3. See `docs/` if you are interested in publishing research data with [Markdown](https://www.markdownguide.org/basic-syntax/) for [GitHub](https://github.com/) and [Zenodo](https://zenodo.org/).

   	The content of the directory is a self-contained web page and a PDF document.

 4. Refer to `_quarto.yml_` for detailed descriptions of the dataset and methodology (metadata).